jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/tagging.rst

 *****************

-``encord_to_tags`` converts an Encord classification export into the native video-tag format using a dVRK video sidecar to map frame ranges to preferred capture timestamps:
+``encord_to_tags`` converts an Encord classification export into the native video-tag format using a dVRK video sidecar to map frame ranges to explicit annotation timestamps:

 .. code-block:: bash